 Welcome to the Atlanta Film Festival Volunteering Program

-Atlanta Film Festival needs hundreds of outgoing and enthusiastic volunteers for our festival every year.
-Volunteering for the Festival is about helping a wonderful selection of films and artists to share their stories here in Atlanta.
-However, the real benefits of volunteering aren’t things, or even films – they are the experiences you have and the people you meet.
+The Atlanta Film Society needs hundreds of outgoing and enthusiastic volunteers every year for both the Atlanta Film Festival and our year-round programs.
+Volunteering for ATLFS is about helping a wonderful selection of films and artists to share their stories here in Atlanta.
+However, the real benefits of volunteering aren’t things, or even films—they are the experiences you have and the people you meet.